msmaitran/msmaitran.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About
 subtitle:
 ---

-My name is Mai Tran.

-I am:
-- Currently a student at Lambda School studying Android Development.

-### my history

-Before I decided to become an Android Developer, I was in the Accounting field.
+# Mai Tran

+I am an Android Developer who is skilled in Kotlin and Java.
+I am a great team player and would be an asset to any team.